 If the commercial semi truck was the one that caused the accident, you may be able to get a higher settlement — truck drivers are required to carry up to $1 million in coverage.

 In cases where the potential settlement is large, the seriousness of your injuries will help determine how much you get.
+This is particularly relevant in semi-truck accident settlements in Indianapolis, where the urban traffic conditions can exacerbate the severity of accidents.
 The highest value injuries are typically catastrophic injuries such as paralysis, loss of limb, traumatic brain injury, or permanent disability.

 How a truck accident attorney can help